Caramel Sauce

 Suggestions for Serving

-Caramel is a great topping or finishing ingredient, but can also be mixed into lots of different recipes.
+Caramel is a great topping or finishing ingredient for elevating all of your favorite desserts, but it can also be mixed into lots of different recipes.

 Drizzle over cheesecake like Mini Cheesecakes with Gingersnap Crust and Raspberry Sauce, or your favorite ice cream (try my Homemade Vanilla Ice Cream Without An Ice Cream Machine).